-Light service draught $(d_l)$ - The light service draught $(d_l)$ represents the lower draught limit of the minimum required GM (or maximum allowable KG) curve.
+Light service draught $(d_l)$ - The light service draught $(d_l)$ represents the lower draught limit of the minimum required GM curve.
 It corresponds, in general, to the ballast arrival condition with 10% consumables for cargo ships.
 For passenger ships, it corresponds, in general, to the arrival condition with 10% consumables, a full complement of passengers and crew and their effects, and ballast as necessary for stability and trim.
-The 10% arrival condition is not necessarily the specific condition that should be used for all ships, but represents, in general, a suitable lower limit for all loading conditions.
+The 10% arrival condition is not necessarily the specific condition that must be used for all ships, but represents, in general, a suitable lower limit for all loading conditions.
 This is understood to not include docking conditions or other non-voyage conditions.

-Bulkhead deck - See Explanatory Notes for regulation 13 for the treatment of a stepped bulkhead deck with regard to watertightness and construction requirements.
+Bulkhead deck - See notes under regulation 13 for the treatment of a stepped bulkhead deck with regard to watertightness and construction requirements.

-REGULATION 4 - GENERAL
+Regulation 4 - General